 NL is quite magical, even primitive, situated on the most eastern edge of North America in the remote North Atlantic, a certain spirituality with its surrounding lands and seas.
 Here you will witness one of the last remaining wilderness regions on earth.
 With the ocean at its doorstep, NL is home to ‘Iceberg Alley’, one of the best spots on the planet to view these 15,000-year-old frosty giants.

-Just off our coast, the cool Labrador Current and warm Gulf Stream converge to create an abundance of marine life which attracts thousands of whales and 35 million seabirds (including gannets, kittiwakes, puffins, falcons, hawks, and bald eagles).
+NL’s climate and location also support a diverse wildlife and rich ecosystem.
+Just off its coast the cool Labrador Current and warm Gulf Stream meet to create an abundance of marine life which, in turn, attract thousands of whales (22 species) and 35 million seabirds including gannets, kittiwakes, puffins, falcons, hawks, and bald eagles.

 NL’s landscape is equally breathtaking and diverse with 29,000 kilometers (18,020 miles) of rugged coastline, arctic tundra, majestic mountains, massive wetlands and lakes, and lush boreal forest.
 NL is also home to four National Parks, four UNESCO World Heritage Sites, and 18 wilderness and ecological reserves.

 Scientists and rock hounds the world over are also drawn to NL’s ancient, world-class geology and ecology which includes scientific and technologically advanced approaches to sustainability and wildlife, early life formation (dating between 500 million and 1.2 billion years ago), 3.9 billion-year-old rocks (some of the oldest on earth), continental fault lines, exotic plant species, and ancient seas.